USS Ranger (1814)

 USS Ranger was an armed schooner that served in the U.S. Navy from 1814 to 1816.

 Ranger, probably a former privateer, was purchased in Baltimore, Maryland, in March 1814.
-She was used as a lookout vessel in Chesapeake Bay during the War of 1812.
-She was sold in Baltimore in 1816.
+With the War of 1812 in its final years, she primarily served as a lookout and coastal guard vessel on the Chesapeake Bay.
+She was sold off in 1816; her fate afterwards is unknown.